kyotovision-public/RGB-Road-Scene-Material-Segmentation/README.md

 ### Train from scrath

 Run `train.py` to train RMSNet from scratch.
-It requires a GPU with 40GB or more.
+It requires a GPU with 40GB or more RAM.

 Note that, if you want to train with your customized settings, please directly change the corresponding hyperparameters (e.g., learning rate, epochs, Sync BN, and etc.) in the `train.py`, instead of using argparse from outside.